 - Malaise and Myalgia

 On examination, post-nasal discharge, erythema around the nose and glossy nasal mucosa may be found, the pharynx shows congestion with some form of exudates.
 Exudates can also be present on tonsils.
-Jugulo-gastric lymph node may be enlarged and tender in some patients.
+The jugulodigastric lymph nodes may become enlarged and tender in some patients.

 - Otitis media

 Real-time polymerase chain reaction (RT-PCR) or isolation of the virus in culture or four-fold increase in virus-specific circulating antibodies are used for confirmation of the diagnosis.
 The clinical specimen used for this purpose are nasopharyngeal swab, nasal swab, pharyngeal swab and aspirate in case of intubated patients.

 The common cold involves symptomatic and supportive treatment including bed rest, adequate fluids, anticholinergic nasal sprays, and/or saline nasal drops with nasal decongestants like xylometazoline and oxymetazoline are used for symptomatic relief.